Kansas City Flat Fee MLS Companies in Kansas City

 What else should I know about selling a house in Kansas City?

 While there are no strict rules for using a flat fee MLS listing service, sellers must comply with Kansas and federal disclosure laws.
 Failing to disclose known property defects can lead to legal complications down the road.
-To navigate the complexities of contracts and disclosures, hiring a real estate attorney is a good idea—even for FSBO sellers.
+To navigate the complexities of contracts and disclosures, hiring a real estate attorney is a good idea, especially for FSBO sellers.

 Key points to remember: